yashikam19/crustdata-bot/README.md

 # crustdata-bot

-This application demonstrates an intelligent system which enables developers to quickly get accurate answers about Crustdata's API endpoints, any technical questions related to the documentation, and common troubleshooting solutions.
+This application demonstrates an intelligent question-answering system which enables developers to quickly get accurate answers about Crustdata's API endpoints, any technical questions related to the documentation, and common troubleshooting solutions.

 ### 🌐 [Streamlit Demo App](https://crustdata-api-buddy.streamlit.app/)